 In addition to that, insulate your lines by burying them underground.
 Furthermore, arrange a cover or shed to keep snow or ice from accumulating on the oil tank.
 These tips will surely help extend the lifespan of the oil tank.

 Removing an existing oil tank and installing a new one requires following the necessary standards and protocols.
 Make sure that you are aware of the codes if you are handling the process on your own.
-However, it is always advised to hire oil tank replacement services Long Island.
+However, it is always advised to hire oil tank replacement services Huntington.
 And once the oil tank is installed, make sure you perform regular inspections and maintenance.